aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/sr_transport_lab_guide.rst

       .. note::

          As mentioned, these labels are dynamically allocted by EOS out of the ``isis (dynamic)`` label range.
+Also note that unlike Node SIDs, Adj.
+SIDs are only locally significant to the router, so they may overlap between the various nodes in the topology.

       .. code-block:: text